latentflip/install-deps/README.md

-# install-requires
+# install-deps

 A command line tool that will install the npm modules required from a given file.

 ## Install

-`npm install -g install-requires`
+`npm install -g install-deps`

 ## Usage

-`install-requires path/to/file.js --save #or any other npm install arguments`
+`install-deps path/to/file.js --save #or any other npm install arguments`

-From vim you can do: `:!install-requires % --save`
+From vim you can do: `:!install-deps % --save`